vvaltchev/tilck/docs/coverage.md

 output by parsing screenshots.)
 To run them and get the full test coverage it's necessary to:

+ * Check that you have the [pySerial] python-3 module installed on the system

+ * Check that you have [ImageMagick] installed on the system

  * Replace the **step 1** above with:

         TEST_GCOV=1 KERNEL_GCOV=1 <TILCK>/scripts/cmake_run --intr